v-chernys/ahk-snoop/README.md

 ### Other actions
 Using the method described you can make any tabular recoding you need (see examples with case substitution in the code), as well as some exotic operation of substitution or omission of characters (I often need to replace direct slashes with backslashes in file paths, as well as "cleaning" SQL text from square brackets).

+## Author
+Vladislav Chernyshev

+## License
+This project is licensed under the MIT License - see the LICENSE file for details

+## Acknowledgments
+Very greatful to Evgeny Golomin for his "Опечатка by Dr. Golomin" utility.
+His utility was one of the best and lightweight decisions all around 2000-th and 2010-th.
+In my script I have used the same approach (highlihting and encoding inside clipboard using static adjustable tables) to resolve problems with keyboard layout.